Semi-automatic rifle: Gas-operated rifles

-Springfield, Massachusetts – John Garand, a Canadian-born firearms designer, was tasked with designing a basic gas-actuated self-loading infantry rifle and carbine rifle that would eject the spent cartridge and reload a new round using a gas-operated system.
+In Springfield, Massachusetts, John Garand, a Canadian-born firearms designer, was tasked with designing a basic gas-actuated self-loading infantry rifle and carbine rifle that would eject the spent cartridge and reload a new round using a gas-operated system.
 It took 15 years to perfect the M1 prototype model to meet all the U.S. Army specifications.
 The resulting Semi-Automatic, .30 caliber, M1 Rifle was patented by Garand in 1932, approved by the U.S. Army on January 9, 1936, and underwent mass production in 1940.General George S. Patton described the M1 Garand as "the greatest battle implement ever devised."
 It replaced the bolt action M1903 Springfield and was the first gas-operated semi-automatic rifle adopted as a national standard-issue service rifle, and was often referred to as the "Garand Rifle".
 During World War II, over 4,000,000 M1 rifles were manufactured.

-The Soviet AVS-36, SVT-38, and SVT-40, as well as the German Gewehr 43, were semi-automatic gas-operated rifles issued during World War II in relatively small numbers.
+The Soviet AVS-36, SVT-38, and SVT-40, as well as the German Gewehr 41 and Gewehr 43, were semi-automatic gas-operated rifles issued during World War II in relatively small numbers.
 In practice, they did not replace the bolt-action rifle as a standard infantry weapon of their respective nations—Germany produced 402,000 Gewehr 43 rifles, and over 14,000,000 of the Kar98k.

 Another gas-operated semi-automatic rifle developed toward the end of World War II was the SKS.
 Designed by Sergei Gavrilovich Simonov in 1945, it came equipped with a bayonet and could be loaded with ten rounds using a stripper clip.
 It was the first widely issued rifle to use the 7.62×39mm cartridge.
 By the end of World War II, however, semi-automatic rifles had been largely superseded in military usage by their select-fire counterparts - weapons such as the AK-47, FN FAL, and M16 limited the viability of widespread deployment of semi-automatic rifles.